WrightTrae/Go-No-Go_Android/README.md

 * Project requires internet connection
 * Project requires to be logged in to add location to viewing map, and view images.
 * Requires account to access bussiness account.
-* Requires business account to be verified, message me or Trae when you create the business account and we will verify it ASAP
+* Requires business account to be verified, message me(trae.wright12@gmail.com) when you create the business account and we will verify it ASAP
 * Generic log in:
   * Email: <test@test.com>
   * Password: password